Cricket: India V New Zealand 1st ODI Scores - UrduPoint

 Cricket: India V New Zealand 1st ODI Scores

-Brief scores from the first innings of the first one-day international between India and New Zealand in Hyderabad on Wednesday
+Brief scores from the first one-day international between India and New Zealand in Hyderabad on Wednesday